 There are different paths into this field.
 Consider your career goals and personal interests, and then choose the option that best meets your needs.

-If you plan to complete the first two years of study leading to a bachelor's degree at Heartland and then transfer as a Criminal Justice major to a four-year college or university in Illinois, the Associate in Arts (AA) or Associate in Sciences (AS) transfer peparation program is the path for you.
+If you plan to complete the first two years of study leading to a bachelor's degree at Heartland and then transfer as a criminal justice major to a four-year college or university in Illinois, the Associate in Arts (AA) transfer peparation program is the path for you.
 This 60-credit hour area of concentration includes general education requirements, required core courses in Criminal Justice, and recommended electives.